 The Landlord & Tenant Board, Ontario

-SW Legal Services has a winning litigation team that will help you get results in the Landlord and Tenant Board.
-With experience practicing in the Ontario Landlord & Tenant Board (part of the Social Justice Tribunals), we are able to issue notices and prepare applications for both Landlords and/or Tenants.
+SW Legal Services PC has a winning litigation team that will help you get results in the Landlord and Tenant Board.
+With experience practicing in the Ontario Landlord & Tenant Board (part of the Social Justice Tribunals), we are able to issue Notice(s) of Termination and prepare Applications for both Landlords and/or Tenants.

 Whether you are a Landlord or a Tenant, you have rights and responsibilities that you should be aware of in order to protect and uphold them.
 Our clients regularly praise our success, read what they have to say;